-ACU has acquired a magnificent example of Matteo di Giovanni di Bartolo’s work which will be displayed in the new Mercy Building on the Brisbane campus.
-‘Madonna with child and St. John the Baptist’ was painted c.
-1490 in oil, tempera and gold on softwood, depicting Mary and Jesus in portrait form, interacting with St. John the Baptist who is offering the infant a small golden crosier.
+ACU has acquired a magnificent example of Matteo di Giovanni’s work which is displayed in the new Mercy Building on the Brisbane campus.
+‘Madonna and child with St John the Baptist’ was painted c.
+1490 in oil, tempera and gold on softwood, depicting Mary and Jesus in portrait form, interacting with St John the Baptist who is offering the infant a small golden crosier.

 Matteo di Giovanni

-Italy, Madonna and Child with St John the Baptistc.1490
+Madonna and Child with St John the Baptist, c.1490

 oil and tempera on softwood